eyereasoner/eye/documentation/forward_or_backward.md

 # Forward or backward

-The EYE reasoner can be used to create _forward chaininig_ and _backward chaining_ rules.
+The EYE reasoner can be used to create _forward chaining_ and _backward chaining_ rules.

 ## Forward chaining